Upstream (E&P) asset management covers multiple regions, with varying processes and regulations, driving a lack of standardization and inefficiency.

 Independents and service providers in the upstream segments often struggle to comply with changing regulatory landscapes, and to maintain wells, equipment, and identification without complete and sanitized data.

 Given the risky environment of upstream activities, regulation is imperative to keeping stakeholders and communities safe, however it’s also challenging to execute effectively without a complete picture of the data.

-STRATO would provide a host of benefits for the upstream E&P supply chain, beginning with a single source of truth for asset information based on a unified data structure used in each region.
+STRATO would provide a host of benefits for upstream (E&P) asset management, beginning with a single source of truth for asset information based on a unified data structure used in each region.
 Other benefits include:

 — Asset standardization – a separator is a separator